Jiaxins2/SSSL_DV_Final/README.md

 Group Member: Jiaxin Song, Chaohan Shang, Yun Sun, Weihao Li.

-package: bqplot, plotly, ipywidgets, seaborn, pandas
+package: bqplot, plotly, ipywidgets, seaborn, pandas, matplotlib.pyplot

-matplotlib.pyplot

 Our dataset is about the daliy crime which happens in the university area.